 - A parent, legal guardian or spouse 19 years old or older.
 Immediate family members may ride in the back seat.

 - A person 21 or older.
-This person must be designated in writing by a parent or legal guardian prior to accompanying the teenage driver.
+This person must be designated in writing by a parent or legal guardian prior to accompanying a driver under age 18.

-Requirements to get a Probationary License for an applicant under 18 years of age
+Requirements to get a probationary license for an applicant under age 18

 - Accumulate a minimum of 30 hours of behind-the-wheel driving experience, 10 of which must be driving experience at night.
-You may document the hours on a driving log sheet available on the DMV web site and in the Wisconsin Motorists’ Handbook.
+For convenience, use the

 - Present proof of completion of an approved driver-education training course